Line of industrial computer systems and communication networks

 Quartz glass base materials

-• Focus / edge rings for plasma etch equipment
+• Etch rings (focus / edge / cover) for plasma etch equipment

 More about Ilmasil™ Quartz Glass